LoopKit/loopdocs/docs/loop-3/therapy-settings.md

 ### Insulin

-For fast acting insulin, Loop assumes it is actively working for 6 hours.
-You can choose from different models for the peak activity.

-There is only one model for ultra-rapid insulin.
-If you use those, this setting is ignored.

-* This offers the selection of either the Adult or Child model which will later be applied to any of the "rapid acting" insulins, e.g., Novolog, Humalog or Apidra
-* Later on, during Add pump, you can enter the actual type of insulin used in the pump
-    * If you use an "ultra rapid" such as Fiasp or Lyumjev, there is only a single model
-    * The brand for the "rapid acting" insulins, such as Novolog, Humalog or Apidra can be selected - for these insulins, the model for Adult and Child is slightly different
+Loop selects a specific insulin action model based on your entry here and when you add a pump.

 This setting must be entered during onboarding regardless of the type of insulin you will use in your pump.

 * The Loop models used for "rapid acting" insulins, e.g., Novolog, Humalog or Apidra, do not distinguish between brands.
 However, a different model is available for Adult or Child.
 * The Loop models for "ultra rapid" insulins such as Fiasp or Lyumjev, each have their own model.
-There is no differentiation between Adult and Child, at this time, so the selection here is not used.
+    * There is no differentiation between Adult and Child, at this time.
+    * The Therapy Settings Insulin selection is not used for "ultra rapid" insulins.

 ### Carb Ratios